Find out more about hyperhidrosis

 Throughout an average day, our bodies naturally perspire as a way to regulate heat.
 However, some individuals (as many as 1 to 2 % of the population) sweat excessively and unpredictably in the face, hands and/or feet — even in cool temperatures or when they are resting.
 This condition, known medically as Hyperhidrosis, is defined as the production of perspiration beyond what is necessary to control body heat.

-The process of sweating is controlled by the sympathetic nervous system, which maintains the five million or so sweat glands throughout the body (about two-third of these sweat glands are located in the hands alone).
+The process of sweating is controlled by the sympathetic nervous system, which maintains the five million or so sweat glands throughout the body (about two-thirds of these sweat glands are located in the hands alone).
 The answer to the problem of Hyperhidrosis lies with these nerves.
 Doctors have found that “supercharged” nerves cause this excessive sweating.

 Family genetic history is believed to play a major role in the incidence of hyperhidrosis, but gender and race have not been determined to be contributing factors.